letsdrink/ouzo/docs/utils/functions.rst

 ~~~~~~~
 Fluent builder for a callable that extracts a value from its argument.

-The object returned by this method records all actions performed on it.
+The callable object returned by this method records all actions performed on it.
 Then when it is invoked, it replays those actions on the invocation argument.

 **Parameters:** ``$type`` - optional type hint for PhpStorm dynamicReturnType plugin.